uc-kunkelad/it3038c-scripts/README.md

 current.format('hh:mm:ss')

 You have now successfully displayed the date or time for 3 different situations.
 Hopefully you have enjoyed the process.
 There are very many different and useful formats for Arrow that have not been explored in the demo.
-These can be explored at https://arrow.readthedocs.io/en/stable/
+These can be found at https://arrow.readthedocs.io/en/stable/

-Don't forget to quit pythond with "quit()" and end your virtual environment with "deactivate"
+Don't forget to quit python with "quit()" and end your virtual environment with "deactivate"